FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 The `ChooseRemovals` subreconciler flags processes for removal when the current process count is more than the desired process count.
 The processes that are removed will be chosen so that the remaining process are spread across as many fault domains as possible.
 The core action this subreconciler takes is setting the `remove` field on the `ProcessGroup` in the cluster status.
 Later subreconcilers will do the work for handling the removal.

-### ExcludeInstances
+### ExcludeProcesses

-The `ExcludeInstances` subreconciler runs an `exclude` command in `fdbcli` for any process group that is marked for removal and is not already being excluded.
+The `ExcludeProcesses` subreconciler runs an `exclude` command in `fdbcli` for any process group that is marked for removal and is not already being excluded.
 The `exclude` command tells FoundationDB that a process should not serve any roles, and that any data on that process should be moved to other processes.
 This exclusion can take a long time, but this subreconciler does not wait for exclusion to complete.

 If there are processes that are not reporting to the cluster and are not marked for removal, this subreconciler will not run any exclusion commands.
 This is designed to prevent the operator from triggering exclusions before the replacement processes are available.
 In the case where there are multiple processes that are failing, this can cause reconciliation to get stuck.
 You can work around this by telling the operator to replace all of the failing processes.